NicoJuicy/LearnML/ml/data_prep.md

 - Split data along delimiters (CSV)

-- Extract parts from data entries (Do you only need a part of a certain attribute?)
+- Extract parts from data entries (Do you only need part of a certain attribute?)

 - Remove leading and trailing spaces